-eCA provides the OCSP inquiry service.
-The relying parties may use HTTP-based POST and GET methods to execute the OCSP inquiry service.
-For the status of self-issued certificates, subordinate CA certificates and cross-certificates, eCA updates information provided via its OCSP service at least every twelve months and within 24 hours after revoking a certificate in order to allow the OCSP inquiry service to provide the most updated and correct status of the certificates.
+eCA provides the OCSP service, and the OCSP responder operated by eCA supports the HTTP-based POST and GET methods, as described in RFC 6960 and RFC 5019. eCA updates the status of self-issued certificates, subordinate CA certificates and cross-certificates provided via its OCSP service at least every twelve months and within 24 hours after any of these certificates is revoked in order to allow the OCSP service to provide the most updated and correct status of the certificates.